-In a recent decision, a grievance arbitrator confirmed the dismissal of a production operator on the grounds of repeated errors and incompetence in the performance of her job duties.
+In the recent decision Syndicat des métallos, section locale 1138L et Syncreon Canada inc., a grievance arbitrator confirmed the dismissal of a production operator on the grounds of repeated errors and incompetence in the performance of her job duties.

 The complainant was hired in 2002.
 In 2016, she went on sick leave for more than a year.
 After her return to the workplace in February 2017, her work performance still failed to meet employer expectations, due to the fact that she committed a significant number of errors.
 She received several written warnings and suspensions prior to her dismissal in January 2018.

-Principally relying on the principles laid down in Edith Cavell Private Hospital and Commission scolaire Kativik, the Union argued that the employer had not taken reasonable measures to arrange for the complainant to be transferred to another suitable position.
+Principally relying on the principles laid down in Edith Cavell Private Hospital and Hospital Employees’ Union, Local 180 ((1982), 6 L.A.C.
+(3d) 229) et Commission scolaire Kativik c.
+Ménard (2017 QCCS 4686), the Union argued that the employer had not taken reasonable measures to arrange for the complainant to be transferred to another suitable position.
 In that regard, the Union cited the example of a position where parts could be collected with the assistance of a scanner, a tool that in its view would significantly reduce errors and that could have been offered.

 The arbitrator dismissed the arguments of the union upon the following grounds.